 Soo obtained his Master of Architecture at Yale.
 He is a Professor of Architecture at the National University of Singapore, and has taught at several international architecture schools.

-Aric is Lead Curator for Design and Architecture at M+, the new museum for visual culture under construction in Hong Kong’s West Kowloon Cultural District.
+Aric is Curator-at-large for Design and Architecture at M+, the new museum for visual culture under construction in Hong Kong’s West Kowloon Cultural District.
 He previously served as the first Creative Director of Beijing Design Week, and has been a frequent contributor to publications including The New York Times, Architectural Record and PIN-UP.

 Aric has curated award-winning exhibitions and projects, and serves on numerous juries and advisory boards internationally.
 He is the author of Brazil Modern (2016, Monacelli), and was recipient of the inaugural Design Prize for best curator in 2017.